Recommended Aquatic Sites

 The CPD (Galaxy Rasboras) should be separated from other fish and it should be noted that they will eat their own eggs.
 They spend every moment of their awake time hunting through spawning “mops” to eat the eggs and newly hatched fry.

-Best is to utilize a method that screens the adults form the breeding mop/moss at the bottom of the aquarium or better is to separate the adults immediately into separate “rearing tank” with a Sponge Filter for filtration.
-It should also be noted that CPD spawn regularly, so chances are even if you miss the spawning one time, you might catch the spawning the next time it happens.
+Best is to utilize a method that screens the adults from the breeding mop/moss at the bottom of the aquarium or better is to separate the adults immediately into separate “rearing tank” with a Sponge Filter for filtration.

 Young Celestial pearl danios will also eat new hatches, so the small juveniles must be moved out prior to adding new eggs.